Trade Show Attendee Data for SDRs: A Complete Guide

 Step 3: Enrich and Segment (3-4 Weeks Out)

 Enrich the data with verified email addresses.
-Segment your list into tiers:
+Then segment into tiers:

-• Tier 1: Perfect ICP match, decision-maker title, high-value account
+- Tier 1: Perfect ICP match, decision-maker title, high-value account.
+These get personal, researched emails.

-• Tier 2: Good ICP fit, influencer title, target account
+- Tier 2: Good ICP fit, influencer title, target account.
+These get semi-personalized sequences.

-• Tier 3: Loose fit, worth a touchpoint but not a priority
+- Tier 3: Loose fit, worth a touchpoint but not a priority.
+These go into a lighter automated sequence.

 Step 4: Run Pre-Event Outreach (3-5 Weeks Out)

 Send personalized emails to Tier 1 and Tier 2 contacts.
-Reference the specific event and, if available, their LinkedIn post about attending.
-Here is a template:
+Reference the specific event and, if you have it, their LinkedIn post about attending.

 Hi [First Name],

-I saw you are heading to [Event Name] next month.
-Our team will be there too, and I would love to grab 15 minutes to discuss [specific pain point relevant to their role].
+I saw you're heading to [Event Name] next month.
+Our team will be there too, and I'd love to grab 15 minutes to discuss [specific pain point relevant to their role].

 Best, [Your Name]